 No

 Wompatuck State Park trail features 70 m of elevation gain throughout the 58 km route.
-While the elevation gain is modest, the overall distance and difficulty rating make this a challenging hike for experienced hikers.
+While the elevation gain is relatively modest, the overall distance and difficulty rating make this a challenging hike for experienced hikers.

 Didn't find your answer?